-Plex, on the other hand, allows for real-time media conversion or transcoding.
-Plex will try to convert a media format to a compatible version if your device doesn’t support it.
+Plex, however, allows for real-time media conversion or transcoding.
+In addition, Plex will try to convert a media format to a compatible version if your device doesn’t support it.

 For instance, I have AVI movies on my hard drive, but my TV won’t play them, so Plex converts them to mp4 on the run.
-Because transcoding is a CPU-intensive process, this capability is only as useful as your device’s CPU power.
+Because transcoding is CPU-intensive, this capability is only as useful as your device’s CPU power.

 Because the ARM-based CPU in my Seagate personal cloud NAS drive running Plex server isn’t very strong, it can’t do on-the-fly transcoding.

 Kodi is an open-source media player that is hence absolutely free.
 Plex, on the other hand, is proprietary software that comes in both free and paid editions.
 Plex Pass is the premium version of Plex, and it costs $4.99 per month, $39.99 per year, and $119.99 per lifetime.
-Plex Pass capabilities include the ability to play media on some client devices, sync media offline, and share libraries, among others.
+Plex Pass capabilities include playing media on some client devices, syncing media offline, and sharing libraries.

 Add-ons are the name for Kodi’s plugins.
 With Kodi’s add-ons, you’ll get the finest experience possible, as they push the boundaries of media viewing.
 It’s reasonable to assume that the add-on’s functionality is what has made Kodi what it is today.
 However, not all of these add-ons are legal, so be cautious when utilizing them.

-Plex had a plugins service called channels in the past.
+Plex had a plugin service called channels in the past.
 Plex, however, shut down the service two years ago.
-Only a few ad-supported TV stations are currently available on Plex.
+As a result, only a few ad-supported TV stations are currently available on Plex.
 However, there is a solution for watching IPTV on Plex.

-Plex and Kodi are both available on a variety of platforms, including common operating systems, game consoles, mobile phones, and streaming media players.
+Plex and Kodi are available on various platforms, including common operating systems, game consoles, mobile phones, and streaming media players.